-Thoroughly rinse and scrub the mussels and clams, discarding any that remain open when tapped.
-Set the shellfish aside in a separate bowl.
+Pick through the mussels and clams, discarding any that remain open when tapped.
+Put aside in a separate bowl.

-Quarter the bok choi and halve the sugar snap peas lengthways, trim the broccoli, then slice the choy sum into 5cm chunks.
+Quarter the bok choi, halve the sugar snaps lengthways, trim the broccoli, then slice the choi sum into 5cm chunks.

-Carefully place the parcel on a baking tray, making sure you don’t pierce or break it, and place on the bottom of the hot oven for 15 minutes.
+Place on a baking tray, being careful not to pierce the foil, and place the tray on the bottom of the oven for 15 minutes.

-Add the rice, coconut cream and double the amount of boiling salted water to a medium pan.
-Bring to the boil, then cover and cook over a low heat until tender.
+Meanwhile, put the rice and coconut cream into a medium pan with twice the volume of boiling salted water.
+Bring to the boil, then cover and cook on a low heat until tender.